Trade setup for stock market today: Five stocks to buy or sell on Monday

 Buy or sell stock ideas by experts

-Regarding stocks to buy today, stock market experts Sumeet Bagadia, Executive Director at Choice Broking, and Ganesh Dongre, Senior Manager of Technical Research at Anand Rathi, recommended five buy or sell stocks.
+Regarding stocks to buy today, stock market experts Sumeet Bagadia, Executive Director at Choice Broking, and Ganesh Dongre, Senior Manager of Technical Research at Anand Rathi, recommend buying these five buy-on-sell stocks: Garware Hi-Tech, Grasim Industries, IGL, Canara Bank, and RCF.

 Sumeet Bagadia's stocks to buy today

-Zensar Technologies' daily chart analysis offers a favourable view for the following week, indicating a steady higher advance.
-Notably, the stock has produced a notable higher high and higher low pattern in the weekly frame, and the company's recent upward swing has effectively violated the neckline, establishing a new week high.
+Grasim Industries daily chart analysis offers a favourable view for the following week, indicating a steady higher advance.
+Notably, the stock has produced a notable higher high and higher low pattern, and the company's recent upward swing has effectively violated the neckline, establishing a new week high.
 This breakthrough indicates the possibility of a significant follow-through upward increase in the stock price.

 Ganesh Dongre's buy or sell stocks